thib1984/pypodo/CONTRIBUTING.md

 pylint pypodo/__pypodo__.py #to evaluate quality of code unit tests
 ```

+:warning: if you observe unexpecting ko tests, launch ``mutatest`` once.
+A mutation could stay if a previous run is stopped.

 ##  Local CI/CD

 If you want, you can use "local" CI/CD with pip or docker.
 Add the "fast" parameter desactivates the mutation testing who takes a lot of time.